blab/h5n1-cambodia/README.md

 ## Abstract

 Avian influenza viruses (AIVs) periodically cross species barriers and infect humans.
-The likelihood that an AIV will evolve mammalian transmissibility depends on acquiring and selecting mutations during spillover.
-We analyze deep sequencing data from infected humans and ducks in Cambodia to examine H5N1 evolution during spillover.
-Viral populations in both species are predominated by low-frequency (<10%) variation shaped by purifying selection and genetic drift.
-Viruses from humans contain some human-adapting mutations (PB2 E627K, HA A150V, and HA Q238L), but these mutations remain low-frequency.
-Within-host variants are not enriched along phylogenetic branches leading to human infections.
-Our data show that H5N1 viruses generate putative human-adapting mutations during natural spillover infection.
-However, short infections, randomness, and purifying selection limit the evolutionary capacity of H5N1 viruses within-host.
-Applying evolutionary methods to sequence data, we reveal a detailed view of H5N1 adaptive potential, and develop a foundation for studying host-adaptation in other zoonotic viruses.
+The likelihood that an AIV will evolve mammalian transmissibility depends on acquiring and selecting mutations during spillover, but data from natural infection is limited.
+We analyze deep sequencing data from infected humans and domestic ducks in Cambodia to examine how H5N1 viruses evolve during spillover.
+Overall, viral populations in both species are predominated by low-frequency (<10%) variation shaped by purifying selection and genetic drift, and half of the variants detected within-host are never detected on the H5N1 virus phylogeny.
+However, we do detect a subset of mutations linked to human receptor binding and replication (PB2 E627K, HA A150V, and HA Q238L) that arose in multiple, independent humans.
+PB2 E627K and HA A150V were also enriched along phylogenetic branches leading to human infections, suggesting that they are likely human-adaptive.
+Our data show that H5N1 viruses generate putative human-adapting mutations during natural spillover infection, many of which are detected at >5% frequency within-host.
+However, short infection times, genetic drift, and purifying selection likely restrict their ability to evolve extensively during a single infection.
+Applying evolutionary methods to sequence data, we reveal a detailed view of H5N1 virus adaptive potential, and develop a foundation for studying host-adaptation in other zoonotic viruses.

 ## Install